This post covers the top things to do in Boston in March, updated for 2024.

 If you are looking for classical music, it’s hard to beat the Boston Symphony Orchestra.

-They will be performing at the historic Symphony Hall several times in March, so this is an excellent time to see a live performance.
+They will be performing at the historic Symphony Hall several times in March.

 Have a Pint!